olehermanse/glrp/README.md

 # glrp - git log raw parser

-A parser for parsing the command:
+A parser for parsing the output of git log, specifically with the `--format=raw` option.
+This is the intended git command to use:

 ```bash
 git log -p --format=raw --show-signature --stat